ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/impairments/index.rst

 but has not been designed or tested in a model.
 If the adjustments are done correctly, this approach shouldn't create bias in the model and is a good option if you need to include more cause models in the simulation.

+If the impairment needs to include remission (e.g., an SIS model instead of an SI model), the analogy to mortality breaks down, and this approach might not be appropriate.